ct-trim-cache

 1

-Failure – some files could not be removed (check permissions), or more than one of --cas-objdir-only / --cas-pchdir-only / --cas-pcmdir-only / --cas-exedir-only was specified (they are mutually exclusive).
+• More than one of --cas-objdir-only / --cas-pchdir-only / --cas-pcmdir-only / --cas-exedir-only was specified (mutually exclusive).

 EXAMPLES

-Daily cron job for shared cache maintenance:
+Daily cron job for shared cache maintenance (age + size budget):

 #!/bin/bash

-# Run at 2 AM -- remove non-current entries older than 14 days
+# Run at 2 AM -- remove non-current entries older than 14 days,

 ct-trim-cache --max-age 14